nodeplex/Netipam/README.md

 # Netipam

 Netipam is a UniFi-centric, self-hosted IP address management and network visibility tool designed for networks from homelabs to small business.
-No cloud required, installs easily with Docker.
+No cloud required, installs easily in Docker or Linux.

 More information on Netipam can be found at https://netipam.com

+# Installation

-## Installation in Linux (Ubuntu/Debian)
+## Linux (Ubuntu/Debian)

 Installer provides options to install, update or uninstall